 Checking Your Pet's Kittens

-A mother cat that knows and trusts you, will be more tolerant of intervention than an anxious or feral cat.
+A mother cat that knows and trusts you will be more tolerant of intervention than an anxious or feral cat.
 Because she already associates you with comfort and security, she may accept you mean no harm and tolerate you touching her kittens.
 However, be aware maternal instincts can kick in, with a painful twist for you.
-As the Cornell Feline Health Center writes, some pet cats are such good mothers, they protect their offspring from everyone, including you.
+Some pet cats are such good mothers they protect their offspring from everyone, including you.
 This can end in painful bites or scratches if you touch her brood.

 Handling Kittens in Difficulty